 • If a different account with a rotating password is used, the service will need to be updated with the new credentials and restarted soon after changing that password.

-• The managed password is not currently updated/rotated, but it is something we are looking at how best to implement.
+• The managed password is not currently updated/rotated, but it is something we are looking to implement once we have figured out the best approach to do so.

 choco install chocolatey-management-service -y --package-parameters="'/ConnectionString:Server=<Localhost\SQLEXPRESS>;Database=ChocolateyManagement;Trusted_Connection=True; /Username:<LocalWindowsAccount>'" --package-parameters-sensitive="'/Password:<Local account password>'"